 If the property was owned by someone who didn’t live in the home recently—whether it was a landlord who had been renting out the property, an estate selling for a deceased family member, or even a bank in a foreclosure sale, they can’t disclose something they didn’t know about.
 So be more vigilant since there could be more wrong with the property than what has been disclosed.

 Overall, an “as is” property could be a fantastic deal as long as you take the proper steps to protect yourself and do your due diligence.

 You’ll also want to completely understand what you’re getting yourself into if it is a property that will need lots of work.
-Make you will have the time and the money in your budget for undertaking any major repairs and still get your targeted return.
+Make sure you will have the time and the money in your budget to undertake any major repairs and still get your targeted return.

 I hope you’ve enjoyed this Finding the Right Property for Your Goals and Your Budget series.
 Here’s a recap of the topics we have covered:

 Week 1 — Questions to Ask Yourself Before You Start the Search